-CNR OF OXFORD ST & GREENS RD, PADDINGTON NSW 2021
+CNR OXFORD ST & GREENS RD, PADDINGTON NSW 2021

 +61 2 8936 0888

-Oliver Beer’s practice engages with sound, architecture and the memory of objects.
-Impossible Composition reflects Beer’s experience as an artist in residence at the Sydney Opera House in 2018.
+Oliver Beer’s practice engages with sound, architecture, and the memory of objects.
+Impossible Composition reflects Beer’s experience of being an artist in residence at the Sydney Opera House, in 2018.
 The works draw on the design principles of its architect, Jørn Utzon, who saw the space ‘like a violin’.
 In turn, Beer sought to ‘tune’ the building, allowing Utzon’s labyrinthine structure to be played as an instrument.

-The result is Impossible Composition 2018, a major sound piece arranged for four Australian singers performing in the tips of the Sydney Opera House roof.
+The result is Impossible Composition, a major sound piece arranged for four Australian singers to perform in the tips of the Sydney Opera House roof.
 Each singer was asked to choose their earliest musical memory, which Beer then re-orchestrated.
-These include a Mongolian folk song, a chant by Hildegard, a Belgian lullaby and a Christian hymn.
+These include a Mongolian folk song, a chant by Hildegard, a Belgian lullaby, and a Christian hymn.
 The piece juxtaposes the physical and sonic properties of the building with the personal histories of the musicians.
 A series of Beer’s two-dimensional sculptures made from fractured cross-sections of violins and cellos surrounds the installation.

-Join British artist Oliver Beer in Conversation with academic and sound theorist Caleb Kelly as they discuss relationships between sound, space, voice and architecture in Beer's new exhibition 'Impossible Composition' at UNSW Galleries.
+British artist Oliver Beer in conversation with academic and sound theorist Caleb Kelly.
+Together they will discuss relationships between sound, space, voice, and architecture that arise in Beer's exhibition 'Impossible Composition' at UNSW Galleries.